-Limited attention might also account for the predictability results, as also indicated by Prediction 4.
-However, it is hard to believe that this explanation is a dominant channel for two reasons.
-First, during periods of heightened budgetary uncertainty in the market (such as approaching debt limits), attention to procurement and fiscal risk would be expected to increase so much that we should see weaker predictability result.
-This contrasts with our empirical findings in Section 5 (i.e., higher predictability during heightened budgetary uncertainty).
+Variations in limited attention to procurement and fiscal risk could, in theory, account for the predictability result.
+However, we find this explanation to be highly implausible for two reasons.
+First, during periods of heightened budgetary uncertainty in the market (such as approaching debt limits), attention to procurement and fiscal risk would be expected to increase, which should weaken the predictability result.
+This expectation contrasts with our findings in Section 5.
 Second, recent literature, notably Hassan, Hollander, Van Lent, and Tahoun (2019), employs advanced computational linguistics tools and provides evidence that financial analysts are acutely aware of the political risks faced by firms.